-GOALS, SCOPE AND LIMITATIONS OF THIS REPORT
+GOALS, SCOPE AND

-Any effort to provide standard definitions for CHWs and the parameters of the CHW subsystem will fall far short of capturing the diversity of successful, innovative approaches to extending the reach of health systems beyond facilities and into communities.
-We will use the phrase CHW subsystem to describe the above specifications, while acknowledging that the use of the term CHW in both academic and practical contexts extends well beyond this.
+While CHWs have a role to play in primary health LIMITATIONS OF THIS REPORT care in urban and metropolitan settings of all Any effort to provide standard definitions for CHWs national health care systems, including in highand the parameters of the CHW subsystem will fall income countries, we focus this report on the roles far short of capturing the diversity of successful, in-CHWs may play and the interventions that they can novative approaches to extending the reach of health deliver in rural health in low-income sub-Saharan systems beyond facilities and into communities.
+We Africa, where progress towards meeting the MDGs will use the phrase CHW subsystem to describe the in health is most delayed.
+As such, our costing above specifications, while acknowledging that the projections and operational design considerations use of the term CHW in both academic and practical focus on rural sub-Saharan Africa.
+National governcontexts extends well beyond this. ments, however, will naturally consider a wider array of community health outreach models.